The following guide outlines the methodology used in Portland’s various price assessments, listed by Toolkit.

 Fuel Card Toolkit

-Portland’s Fuel Card price assessments are calculated using price quotations for the cost of product transfer into various fuel card networks on a weekly basis, plus average network operator handling fees, adjusted periodically in accordance with prevailing market conditions.
+Portland’s Fuel Card prices are calculated using price quotations for the cost of product transfer into various fuel card networks on a weekly basis, plus average network operator handling fees, adjusted periodically in accordance with prevailing market conditions.

 Predicted retail prices are calculated based on movement in current wholesale markets, accounting for a two-week supply chain lag.